Because the Sky

 is the Same Sky for Everyone, 2017

 The language of photography is rooted in the mirrored relationships of light and dark, negative and positive, reversals and halves.
-By inverting her photographs, Marchand exchanges night for day, and acknowledges that which was otherwise obscured by darkness.
-In doing so, she discovers a new reality, a shadow world.
-The resulting images, bathed in color and softness, are not only an exploration of absence/ presence and the slipstream of life and death, but also a discovery of the possible - beyond the known, visible world.
+By inverting the photographs taken during my mother’s last summer (while she slept), I was able to reveal something otherwise obscured by darkness, discovering a shadow world.
+The visual language of night blacks and greys converts into a spectrum of hidden color.
+The resulting images, bathed in different color hues and softness, is not only an exploration of the slipstream between life and death.
+Here the sky harbors a hidden spectrum of color, registering its light as moons/ suns/ black holes.
+This work suggests a discovery of the possible - beyond the known, visible world.

 Because the Sky is an artist book in an edition of 50, housed in a clear plexiglass case, as well as a series of prints.
 As “Happy Hour” marks the transition time between day and night, an in-between time of shifting light, Marchand named each image for a cocktail that marks the hour.